toreanderson/toreanderson.github.io/_posts/2015-09-20-ipv6-mobile-roaming-possible-or-not.markdown

 During these years I have travelled a lot.
 I have been to much of Europe, as well as in several other countries including Canada, Japan, and USA.
 Wherever I went, roaming with IPv6 has in my experience been one of those things that *Just Works*.
-Therefore it surprised me greatly to hear that during the [APNIC 40](https://conference.apnic.net/40) conference, [Telstra Australia](https://www.telstra.com.au/)'s [Sunny Yeung](https://www.linkedin.com/in/xevious)
+Therefore I was greatly surprised to hear that during the [APNIC 40](https://conference.apnic.net/40) conference, [Telstra Australia](https://www.telstra.com.au/)'s [Sunny Yeung](https://www.linkedin.com/in/xevious)